Software⏱️ 2 min read📅 2026-06-02

-How to Fix: Unable to publish private npm packages with Lerna on GitLab CI (403 error a
+How to Fix: Unable to publish private npm packages with Lerna on GitLab CI (403 error after npm changes)

 Quick Answer: Try using a personal access token with the `repo` scope instead of a granular access token.